massimocannas/Quantitative-Methods-for-Business/README.md

 ## 🛠 Suggested Workflow

+If you sent me your GitHub username you have been added as a collaborator to this repo, which means you already have **write** access.
+You do not need to fork the repo.
+You can simply clone it directly, work locally on your files, and push your changes to the repository.

 1. **Clone** the repository to your computer
 2. Work locally on your assigned group folder
 3. **Add / commit / push** changes